The Growing Trend in Sensor-based Smart Medical Textiles

 Market Size

-The market for smart fabrics in the health segment is expected to reach 1 Billion USD by the end of 2024.
+The market for smart fabrics in the health segment is expected to reach 1 billion USD by 2024.

-Due to this huge market size, IPC (the body responsible for printed circuit board standards) has started developing sensor-integrated textiles (E-textile) standards.
+Due to this enormous market size, IPC (the body responsible for printed circuit board standards) has started developing sensor-integrated textiles (E-textile) standards.
 These standards will likely be published in 2023.

 Applications of Sensor-based Smart Medical Textiles

 The general use of monitoring biological factors using sensor-integrated medical textiles is widely known.
-They can also combine parameters such as glucose levels, heartbeats, blood pressure, blood oxygen, etc., to make health-related decisions.
-For example, wound healing bandages that apply healing solutions based on the type of wound it detects.
+They can also combine parameters such as glucose levels, heartbeats, blood pressure, and oxygen to make health-related decisions.
+For example, wound healing bandages that apply healing solutions based on the type of wound they detect.

-Basic sensors for such applications are temperature, respiration rate, kinematic analysis humidity, Ph, pulse oximetry sensors, etc. These sensors can be integrated into textiles in contact for longer periods (such as bedsheets, undergarments, shirts, etc.) to monitor patients’ biological parameters continuously.
+Basic sensors for such applications are temperature, respiration rate, kinematic analysis, humidity, pH, and pulse oximetry sensors.
+These sensors can be integrated into textiles that are in contact for longer periods (such as bedsheets, undergarments, shirts, etc.) to monitor patients’ biological parameters continuously.

 A recent survey predicted that around one in ten people would connect their clothing to the internet.
 More entities enter this market.